 The wealth of history in Italy is so much that it ranks number one in the list of most UNICEF World Heritage sites.
 For many people, this fact alone becomes one of the reasons to travel to Italy.

 Art and Architecture

 Italy is arguably the best place in the world for artists and architects to observe some awe-inspiring sights.

 Buildings that developed through different ruling dynasties stand as proof of those era’s talented architects and artists.

 For example, it’s home to the largest and perhaps the most beautiful church in the world – St Peter’s Basilica in Vatican City.

-More of Michalengo’s unmatched art is in the ceiling of the Sistine Chapel.
-This dizzying yet gorgeous ceiling is covered in paintings by the famous artist – a sight you don’t want to miss.
+More of Michelangelo’s unmatched art is in the ceiling of the Sistine Chapel.
+This dizzying yet gorgeous ceiling is covered in paintings by famous artist, Michelangelo – a sight you don’t want to miss.

 Yet another architectural wonder is the Duomo Siena.
 Once you’ve recovered from staring at its beautiful outer walls, you’ll notice that this Roman-Goth Church has the most stunning mosaicked pavement.
 It also holds some treasured sculptures by Donatello and Michaelangelo.